Searching...

 How to connect in Three-phase wiring

-While this is the current situation in Japan, the situation overseas is largely different.
+While this is the current situation in Japan, the other countries are largely different.
 The frequency is 50 Hz or 60 Hz, but the voltage changes.

 A slightly different example would be the power supply used in aircraft avionics systems.
 Previously, 14 V or 28 V DC was used, but due to the increase in size and computerization, 400 Hz AC is now used except for some small machines.
 This higher frequency is used because it is lighter in weight when making a transformer.